The Consequences of Dumbing Down

 This was intended.

-By discouraging parents to toilet train 'too early' children maintain that inability to control themselves that much longer, and often doesn't develop that sense of self necessary for an individual who can make his/her own decisions.
+By discouraging parents to toilet train 'too early' children maintain that inability to control themselves that much longer, and often do not develop that sense of self necessary for an individual who can make his/her own decisions.

 The Next Step

 In the 1950s/60s 'streaming' in schools was standard.
 Children were tested at admission, (and those who were not toilet trained were not accepted) and put into classes which corresponded with their ability.